jalanya/advanced-react/README.md

 `UNSAFE_componentWillUpdate()` is invoked just before rendering when new props or state are being received.
 Use this as an opportunity to perform preparation before an update occurs.
 This method is not called for the initial render.

-A way where you could look into how many times the rendering is happing, you can use the code below:
+A way where you could look into how many times the rendering is happening, you can use the code below:
 ```
 shouldComponentUpdate(nextProps, nextState) {
   return true;